Neoteny in Amphibians

-The tiger salamander goes through a gilled aquatic larval stage, then metamorphoses and transform into adult air-breathing landforms.
+The tiger salamander goes through a gilled aquatic larval stage, then metamorphoses and transforms into adult air-breathing landforms.
 However, under certain circumstances, the larva does not go through metamorphoses, retain the gills and aquatic habitat but become sexually mature.

 - It is the best example, Axolotl larva is aquatic, consisting of gills.

-- Axolotl larva lost its gills and develops lungs while the thyroxine is administered.
+- Axolotl larva lost its gills and develops lungs while thyroxine is administered.
 It metamorphosed into an adult.

 - The metamorphosis of axolotl larva can be induced by reducing the water level.

 Proteus and Necturus: They are permanently found in neotenous forms.
 These retained the larval features.
-Proteus and Necturus reproduce sexually like a mature animals.
+Proteus and Necturus reproduce sexually like mature animals.

 The Factors affecting neoteny